DoniNguyen/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for Document Object Model.
+The DOM allows programmers to access a webpages document.

 2. What is an event?
+An event is an action taken by the user i.e. "clicking"

 3. What is an event listener?
+An event listener watches the DOM for an event so it can trigger an action.

 4. Why would we convert a NodeList into an Array?
+You can't use JavaScript methods on NodeLists like you can with Arrays.

 5. What is a component?
+A component is a group of code that is reusable.
+It eliminates the need to rewrite the same css/html over and over again as we pass data through it.

 ### Git Set up